 What is Printed Matter?

-What is the NY Art Book Fair?
+What is the LA Art Book Fair?

 Who is eligible to apply?